joaodelgado/nest-todo/README.md

 $ npm run test:cov
 ```

+**Note:** The tests as they are are only a proof of concept, and it's missing coverage over most of the application.
+The app is also missing some end-to-end tests.

 ## Using the application

 The application only has a REST api to interact with it, protected through with basic auth.